Continuous Integration Process Tutorial:

 Our previous tutorial explained about Shift left testing in detail.

-In the first part of the article series, we understood the nuances of Continuous Delivery (CD) where we have production ready software at any point via continuous feedback loops.
+Earlier, we understood the nuances of Continuous Delivery (CD) where we have production-ready software at any point via continuous feedback loops.
 Continuous integration (CI) is the real meat behind the CD process and is the reason that makes Continuous Delivery possible.

 To understand CI, let’s take the terms at face value and deduce a basic definition.
 The first word means “ongoing” or “frequent” and the second “merged” or “made part of”.
 So CI is a process where something is being “merged”-“frequently”.

 Logically the next question is: What is the something being merged and where is it merged?

 Considering that the CD is just the conceptual extension of CI, the answer is sort of obvious, isn’t it?